 - As of the writing of this article, there is only a V1 EAP 660, and it has the monstrous size of the older versions EAP 610 and EAP 620.

 The differences between the EAP 620 V3 and the EAP 610 V2 aren’t much.
 As noted above, the EAP 620 V3 uses slightly more power than the EAP 610 V2.
 The primary difference is that the EAP 620 V3 has more RAM and is designed for many more simultaneous clients than the 610 V2 (read: more for a business hotspot).
 That said, I’ve had more than 40 clients connected to my EAP 610 and it has held up fine, even with my high-traffic Wi-Fi camera surveillance system.

 It’s also worth noting these TP-Link APs can work in mesh mode, meaning they don’t have to be wired to the network.
 They also can be powered via PoE.

 Alternatives to EAP 620

-If you’re in the market for a Wi-Fi 6 access point that isn’t from TP-Link, here are a few you should look into:
+If you’re in the market for a Wi-Fi 6 access point that isn’t from TP-Link, below are a few you should look into.
+Also, I recommend checking out my review of the Meraki Go GR12 access point.

 If you don’t need Wi-Fi 6, and just need a solid Wi-Fi 5 access point, check out my review of the EAP 225 and EAP 245.